[Korea Quiz] Places in Korean proverbs

 In “Even the view of Geumgangsan can be enjoyed after eating,” which Koreans would be heard saying in just seven syllables -- Geum-gang-san-do shik-hoo-kyung -- the mountain is used as a symbol of an awe-inspiring spectacle or an exceptionally good experience.
 (The last three of the seven letters are from Chinese characters which respectively mean "eating" "after" and "scenery.”)

-Geumgangsan makes appearance in other proverbs, literature and even in children’s songs as the most scenic place on the Korean Peninsula.
-Among contemporary South Koreans, however, there are not many who can attest to the validity of this reputation, as the mountain is now in the North Korean territory.
+Geumgangsan appears in other proverbs, literature and even in children’s songs as the most scenic place on the Korean Peninsula.
+Among contemporary South Koreans, however, there are not many who can attest to the validity of this reputation, as the mountain is now in North Korean territory.

 Jongno, in the expression “Glare at Han River after getting slapped in Jongno,” is where business takes place, as it has been a central place near the royal palace in Seoul since the Joseon era.
 The Han River that runs through Seoul is about 5 to 6 kilometers away from Jongno.